Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

 Draw Plants Together acknowledges the unceded Aboriginal Land where the plant drawing workshops take place.

-I pay my respects to First Nations Elders, people and communities, and acknowledge your ongoing custodianship and care of Country over thousands of generations, across more than 65,000 years.
+I pay my respects to First Nations Elders and communities, and acknowledge your ongoing custodianship and care of Country.

 draw